 Top Line: Recent advancements in systemic treatment of non-small cell lung cancer (NSCLC) are astounding, but the squamous cell variety has been somewhat left behind.

 The Study: In stark contrast to the remarkably nuanced genomic approaches to individualized treatment of adenocarcinoma, there is currently no personalized medicine algorithm for squamous cell carcinoma (SCC).
-As a reminder, the current standard for stage IV SCC is chemo + pembrolizumab, regardless of PDL-1 status, as it is currently the only immune checkpoint inhibitor to demonstrate an improvement in overall survival in a population of only squams.
+As a reminder, pembrolizumab when added to chemo is currently the only immune checkpoint inhibitor to demonstrate an improvement in overall survival in a population of only squams.
 Now on deck is the PDL-1 inhibitor tislelizumab, specifically engineered to minimize Fcγ receptor binding on macrophages that is a common mechanism for resistance.
-In RATIONALE-307, 355 Chinese patients receiving chemotherapy for advanced squamous cell NSCLC were randomized to chemo +/- the addition of tislelizumab.
+In RATIONALE-307, 355 Chinese patients receiving chemotherapy for advanced squamous cell NSCLC were randomized to +/- the addition of tislelizumab.
 Of note, roughly two-thirds had stage IV disease with the remaining one-third having stage IIIB, which leaves us unclear why the latter wasn’t treated with curative intent chemoradiation.
-Nonetheless the primary endpoint of progression-free survival was significantly improved with the addition of tislelizumab (5.5→ 7.6 months).
+Nonetheless the primary endpoint of progression-free survival was significantly improved with the addition of tislelizumab from roughly 6 to 8 months.
 Notwithstanding final results of the still immature overall survival data, the associated commentary points out this at least adds some competition to an exorbitantly priced market.